-Lower salaries may have helped cause FF's woeful performance in the Firm of the Year Survey 2011, where it scraped second to last position, narrowly avoiding Golden Turd status.
+Lower salaries may have helped cause FF's woeful performance in the RollOnFriday Firm of the Year 2011 survey, where it scraped second to last position, narrowly avoiding Golden Turd status.
 It flapped about the bottom of the table in 2012 and 2013, but then suddenly rocketed up to fifth place in 2014.
-An awful lot of very positive responses came from partners praising new Managing Partner Michael Chissick.
+An awful lot of very positive responses came from partners praising then-new Managing Partner Michael Chissick.
 Hmmm.

-But the "seriously plush and well-located" new London office at Riverbank House, which staff moved into in 2015, is "great".
-Lawyers were almost uniformly scathing of their old place at the arse end of the City, which was "reminiscent of 1970s Stalingrad".
+In subsequent years, there was praise "seriously plush and well-located" London office at Riverbank House, which staff moved into in 2015, and which compared favourable to their old place at the arse end of the City, which was "reminiscent of 1970s Stalingrad".

 The partnership is relatively young and diverse.
 One lawyer says that a "big diversity drive makes it feel like they're trying to actually do something about issues such as the gender divide in partnership, which is very encouraging".

-FF has made an about-turn on its vision of the future.
-It's tightened up its financial management - including billing and collection.
-It has also keenly pursuing a merger, although so far it's struggled.
+FF has keenly pursued a merger in the past, although so far it's struggled.
 Talks were held with LG, but they fell apart fairly acrimoniously, with FF being less than kind about LG's financials and LG suggesting FF's partnership was not as united as it might be.
 FF dusted itself off and set its sights on Osborne Clarke, but OB also gave it the cold shoulder.
 In a (minor) victory it inked a deal to swallow up eight partner Manchester firm Heatons.

-In the 2018 survey, staff handed the firm a decent 74%.
-Managing Partner Michael Chissick was praised for turning the firm around in the last five years, although pay got a walloping precisely because of the stellar financials.
+In the RollOnFriday surveys, former Managing Partner Michael Chissick was praised by some for turning the firm around, although pay got a walloping precisely because of the stellar financials.
 As did the buggy new time recording system.
 One lawyer recalled a colleague "recording over 7000 (yes, thousand) hours" when "they left their timer running over the weekend unknowingly".

 Pay for Fieldfisher partners was "great for those in the inner circle" said a partner.
 "Everyone else is palmed off with peanuts and promises".
 A junior associate said that "Despite pushing out numerous articles to the press about the firm's success and pay for the top of equity", pay rises for the rest of the firm "were derisory".
 The "constant emails to all staff about how well the firm is doing", she said, "only seek to reinforce the resentment".
 Another said the pay was "embarrassing" and that associates "are leaving in droves" as a result.